hbwddl/hbwddl.github.io/_pages/publications.md

 Current Projects
 ------

-* Phylodynamic modeling with Max Lau of an outbreak of influenza in swine
+* Phylodynamic modeling with Max Lau

 * Movement modeling and spatial risk mapping project with Lance Waller

-* Biostatistics Consulting Core project conducting a meta-analysis of food fortification's effect on anemia
+* Biostatistics Consulting Core project conducting a meta-analysis of food fortification's and micronutrient supplements' effect on anemia

 Other Projects
 ------